 Examples of how bad it can get

 Japan has shown an even worse outcome.
 The Nikkei 225, the index of Japan’s largest companies, reached its peak in 1989 and three decades later still isn’t even close to new nominal highs:

 The United States now faces slower GDP growth, a higher public debt burden, an aging population, healthcare and education costs that are more expensive than anywhere else in the world, flat inflation-adjusted median household earnings over the past two decades, and a multi-trillion-dollar unfunded public pension bubble.

 Even without those problems, the high market valuation alone indicates that forward returns are likely to be poor.
 Adding those things on top of it paints an even more stressful picture.

-I’m not saying we won’t get growth over the next two decades, but it’s pretty clear that returns likely won’t be great.
+I’m not saying we won’t get growth over the next decade or so, but it’s likely that returns won’t be great.

 Even if P/E multiples remain higher than normal for the long-term, it will keep dividend yields low, reinvested dividends less powerful, and share repurchases less effective, resulting in at best mid-single-digit returns.
-In almost any reasonable case, forward returns are likely to be far lower than 9% per year.
+In almost any reasonable case, forward returns are likely to be lower than 9% per year.

 Bonds won’t save us this time